HectorDyer/newportfolio/content/digital+design/triptych/index.md

 thumbnail: '/digital+design/triptych/trip.jpg'
 images: ['']
 ---
+2020, Vaults Festival + Terra Nexus, Proposition Studios

 Made in collaboration with Freyja Sewell and Louis Rutherford, Triptych looks to a future where humans, technology and nature come together.
 We view Triptych as a way to imagine sustainability and empowerment, presenting practical steps for everyone to take part.
 We believe in knowledge sharing, re-use and the healing power that nature can play in our mental and physical health.
 Typically we have worked across installation and performances.

-Vaults Festival - February 2020
-Terra Nexus, Proposition Studios - October 2020